photoprism/photoprism-docs/docs/user-guide/library/originals.md

     An NSFW detector can be enabled to automatically mark images with potentially objectionable content as private.
 Note that this feature is only partially reliable.

-    Images that have already been indexed before the NSWF detector is activated will not be scanned by the detector.
+    Images that have already been indexed before the NSFW detector is activated will not be scanned by the detector.

 #### Ignoring Files and Folders ####